School Life

 We intentionally leave the Adventure Playground wild - preserving a place where children can climb trees, pick flowers, play in the dirt, and build forts.

-On any given day, you might find First Graders eating spicy leaf burritos with edible flower petals wrapped in sorrel leaves, Third Graders teaming up with Second Graders to set up the boards and logs into a new structure, or Sixth Graders catching some cozy time with the rabbits.
+On any given day, you might find students eating spicy leaf burritos with edible flower petals wrapped in sorrel leaves, teaming up to set up the boards and logs into a new structure, squealing excitedly as they make their way down the 50 ft slide, organizing clubs or activities for younger kids, or catching some cozy time with the barn animals.

 Our children feel the texture of rough bark on their hands, they smell wet earth as they dig, they know how to wrap up a goat at its knees to carry it safely, and they learn that the natural world is something to cherish and protect.